jeffreyan11/othello_engine/README.txt

 where player1 and player2 are the names of program executables, or "Human".
 Time limit is given in milliseconds.

-To compile the tools used to create the opening book and pattern evaluations, run "make evaltools".
-These are currently still a work in progress and are buggy and not well documented.
-    - evalbuilder: creates midgame evaluation patterns
-    - endeval: creates endgame evaluation patterns
-    - tuneheuristic: self-plays engine using heuristic and heuristic2 on 16400 games, white and black on each of the 8200 PERFT 6 positions
-    - crtbk: creates an opening book using the engine

 The engine uses a principal variation search, bitboards, an opening book, an endgame solver, hash tables, and pattern evaluations.

-The midgame search uses a two bucket hashtable with Zobrist hashing, and move orders with internal iterative deepening and a piece-square table.
+The midgame search uses a two bucket hashtable with Zobrist hashing, and move orders with internal iterative deepening, fastest first, and a piece-square table.

-The bitboards are based on the "Classical Approach" to chess bitboards (https://chessprogramming.wikispaces.com/Classical+Approach) and achieve about 11.5 sec PERFT 11.
+The bitboards are based on the "Classical Approach" to chess bitboards (https://chessprogramming.wikispaces.com/Classical+Approach) and achieve about 9.5 sec PERFT 11.

 Pattern evaluations were trained from the FFO's database of games (http://www.ffothello.org/informatique/la-base-wthor/).